cerner/fhir.cerner.com/content/millennium/r4/proprietary-codes-and-systems.md

 ##### Code Set 40 Person Relationships

-This code set is used to describe the patient's relationship to Subscriber, Guarantor, Emergency Contact, Next of Kin, and other related persons.
+This code set is used to describe the related person's relationship to the patient

     {
       "system": "https://fhir.cerner.com/<EHR source id>/codeSet/40",
-      "code": "153",
+      "code": "156",
-      "display": "DAUGHTER",
+      "display": "MOTHER",
       "userSelected": true
     }